itp-dwd/2020-spring/guides/javascript-frontend-guide.md

 * ?index (optional): the index position at that point in the loop iteration
 * ?array (optional): the reference to the array being iterated.

 ...and your `?initialValue` is an optional value with which you can start accumulating on.
 This could be a value or an object.
+Otherwise, the initial value will begin at the first element in the array.